Subchromatic numbers of powers of graphs with excluded minors: Approximation algorithms for the subchromatic number of powers of planar graphs

 \section{Approximation algorithms for the subchromatic number of powers of planar graphs}

-In this section we give a $2$-approximation for computing the subchromatic number of graph classes with bounded layered cliquewidth, which in particular will give a $2$-approximation for computing the subchromatic number of powers of planar graphs, even if we are not given the underlying planar graph.
+In this section we give a $2$-approximation for computing the subchromatic number of graph classes with algorithmically bounded layered cliquewidth, which in particular will give a $2$-approximation for computing the subchromatic number of powers of planar graphs, even if we are not given the underlying planar graph.
+For clarity, we first include a proof that powers of planar graphs have algorithmically bounded layered cliquewidth.
+Of course, this works in more general graph classes as well.

+\begin{lemma} Let $d$ be a fixed positive integer, and let $G$ be a connected planar graph.
+Then there exists $c=c(d)$ such that for any spanning tree $T$ of $G^{d}$, where $(L_{1},\ldots,L_{t})$ is the associated layering with $L_{1} = \{r\}$, we have that $G^{d}[L_{i}]$ has cliquewidth at most $c$.
+In particular, this layering is computable in polynomial time. \end{lemma}

+\begin{proof} Let $T'$ be a spanning tree of $G$ and let $(L_{1}',\ldots,L_{q}')$ be the associated layering where $L_{1}' = \{r\}$.
+By combining Lemma 6 and Theorem 11 of \cite{productstructuretheorem}, there exists a tree decomposition $(T',\beta)$ of $G$ for which each bag intersects $L'_{i}$ in at most $9$ vertices.
+Thus for any set of $d$ layers, any bag intersects these layers in at most $9d$ vertices.
+Thus if $H$ is an induced subgraph of any $d$ consectutive layers has treewidth at most $9d$.
+Observe that in the layering of $G^{d}$, a layer $L_{i}$ is the $d^{th}$ power of at most $d$ consecutive layers of $(L_{1}',\ldots,L_{q}')$.
+Thus $L_{i}$ is the power of a graph with treewidth at most $9d$, and thus has cliquewidth at most $c(d):= 2(d+1)^{9d+1}$ \cite{GURSKI2009583} .
+As $L_{i}$ is an arbitrarily layer, this implies that every layer of $G^{d}$ has cliquewidth at most $c(d)$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:approximationalgo}] Let $G \in \mathcal{C}$, and without loss of generality we will assume that $G$ is connected, as otherwise we simply apply the algorithm to each connected component.
-Let $T$ be a BFS tree of $G$, and let $L_{1},\ldots,L_{k}$ be a layering of $G$ in accordance to the BFS tree.
-As $\mathcal{C}$ has bounded layered cliquewidth, it follows that each $L_{i}$ has bounded cliquewidth.
+Let $(L_{1},\ldots,L_{t})$ be a layering of $G$ such that each layer has bounded cliquewidth, which exists as $G$ has bounded layered cliquewidth, and further by the assumption, can be computed in polynomial time.
 Observe that we can check if a graph $H$ has subchromatic number at most $t$ by checking the following $\text{MSO}_{1}$-formula:

 By \cite{COURCELLE20031}, this formula can be checked in polynomial time on graphs of bounded cliquewidth.
 Therefore, we can determine exactly the subchromatic number of the graph $L_{i}$ for all $i \in \{1,\ldots,k\}$.
 Let $t$ be the maximum subchromatic number in the layers.
 Then by using a set of $t$ colours on odd layers, and a set of $t$ different colours on even layers, as there is no edge between two layers of the same parity, this gives a $2t$-subcolouring of $G$, and hence a $2$-approximation for the subchromatic number of $G$. \end{proof}